-A founding partner of Kent, Beatty & Gordon, Harry has been practicing law for more than forty years.
+A founding partner of Kent, Beatty & Gordon thirty years ago, Harry has been practicing law for more than four decades.
 He began his career at a major New York-based firm and then spent eight years at Joseph E. Seagram & Sons, Inc., ultimately as Corporate Counsel and assistant secretary.
 Since 2015, Harry has been named a Super Lawyer for Corporate and Commercial Law by New York Metro Super Lawyers.

 At Seagram, Harry's responsibilities included legal matters affecting the consolidated Seagram group throughout the world, including structuring transactions and ventures, and handling SEC and treasury issues, employee relations and benefits, and real estate issues related to the landmarked Seagram Building and other Seagram properties.

 Harry's practice today includes the structure, negotiation and closing of sophisticated transactions, including acquisitions, divestitures and ventures both international and national in scope.
 He has represented clients on diverse transactional matters in Central and South America, Europe and the Far East.

 Harry has represented and continues to represent a number of enterprises in the beverage industry, including Davos Brands, an importer and distributor of alcohol beverage products, Clos de los Siete S.A., a Michel Rolland Argentine wine project, Royal Crown Cola, Virgin Cola (USA) and Premium Beverages (Seagram Mixers).
 He has extensive experience with wine and spirits companies, and for over twenty years has served as principal US counsel for Destileria Serrallés, Inc., the oldest rum producer in Puerto Rico.
 Harry also has extensive experience with banking and financial institutions, importers and exporters, and manufacturers and distributors, particularly in the packaging industry.